ChrisEelmaa/AlgorithmExamples/README.md

 In the sense, this project can also be used to learn more about data structures, however, that is not the main focus of this project.

 **These algorithms are used only for studying.
-This is not an actual C# algorithm library.**
+This is not an actual C# algorithm library.
+I have written algorithms in a way which make them not suitable to use in projects.
+They can be, often times, be a little slower, as source code clarity is the number one factor here. **

 I have provided unit tests (xUnit).
 These make sure that algorithms are mainly correct (I hope they're 100% correct, but you can never be sure.